sumitkumarpaul/data_rotting/README.md

 Do not worry about, if the following error is shown:
 `Azure Quote Provider: libdcap_quoteprov.so [ERROR]: Could not retrieve environment variable for 'AZDCAP_DEBUG_LOG_LEVEL'`

-In the meantime, the following should be shown in the data_user's terminal *(i.e., in T2)*:
+In the meantime, something like the following should be shown in the data_user's terminal *(i.e., in T2)*:

 ```
 :